funkybob/darcys-game/README.md

 progress towards the edge.
 If they reach the edge, game over!

-To stop them, you must press your mouse button down on the matching shape on the edge of the circle, and drag the red line to the shape you want to remove.
+To stop them, you must press your mouse button down on the matching shape on the edge of the circle, and drag the coloured line to the shape you want to remove.

 Points are awarded based on the number of sides on the shape.
 As your score grows, so does the number of different shapes.